fwextensions/fwidgets/README.md

 #### `setSize(size)`

 Sets the plugin window size, but does not show it if it's not currently visible.

+The plugin window defaults to 300px wide by 200px tall.

 - `size`:
   - `width`: The desired `width` in px.